psimcikova/coderslab_final_project/README.md

 The notebook includes analyses such as:

 * development of COVID-19 cases over time
-* comparison of cases between selected countries
+* overview of cases and deaths in selected country
 * visualization of trends using line charts and heatmaps
 * interactive exploration of data using Plotly